byzer-org/byzer-doc/byzer-lang/en-us/grammar/register.md

 ''';
 ```

 The meaning of the above code is to register a function called `plusFun` with ET ScriptUDF.
-This function uses the Scala language, the function type is UDF, and the corresponding implementation code is in the code parameter.
+This function uses the Scala language with function type of UDF, and the corresponding implementation code is in the code parameter.

-In Byzer-lang, after executing the above code, users can use the `plusFun` function directly in the `select` statement:
+In Byzer-Lang, after executing the above code, users can use the `plusFun` function directly in the `select` statement:

 ```sql
 -- create a data table.